Computer & Information Science (CIS)

 This course presents techniques for the design, writing, testing, and debugging of medium-sized programs, and an introduction to data structures (stacks, queues, linked lists) using an object-orientated programming language.
 Topics covered include pointers, templates, and inheritance.
 The principles of UML modeling are continued.
 This course will consist of three lecture hours and one two-hour laboratory.

-Prerequisite(s): (MATH 115 or Mathematics Placement with a score of 116) and (CIS 150 or IMSE 150 or CCM 150)
+Prerequisite(s): MATH 115 and (CIS 150 or CCM 150)

 Corequisite(s): CIS 200L